 |new ending||vendre (to sell)|

-This section will show you how regular -ir verbs are conjugated.
-There is a three step method that will make everything very easy for you.
+There is a three-step method that will make conjugating regular re verbs very easy for you.

 In order to conjugate verbs that end with -re in the present tense one must:

-Once you cut of the re ending all that is left is vend
+Once you cut off the re ending all that is left is vend.

 So when you wish to say “I sell” in French you get: